2024-09-11

 The design of multicians.org also omits features that are hard to implement securely.
 The site deliberately does not have any mechanism for site visitors to upload a file to the server: many sites have accidentally introduced security bugs when implementing this behavior.

-The article files on multicians.org contain the content in one file and get headings, navigation, and page layout from include files.
-This division accomplishes several goals: it avoids common mistakes and malformed pages by making it less likely to break the page boilerplate while editing, it puts web page design and layout decisions in include files common to all pages, and it helps me enlist others in writing articles without burdening them with complex and breakable HTML.
+The article source files for multicians.org contain the content in one file and obtain headings, navigation, and page layout from include files.
+This division accomplishes several goals: it avoids common mistakes and malformed pages by making it less likely to break the page boilerplate while editing, it puts web page design and layout decisions in include files common to all pages, it ensures consistent look and feel for pages of the same kind, and it helps me enlist others in writing articles without burdening them with complex and breakable HTML.
 This choice, combined with the decision to use static pages, means that some program has to run to expand "source" files into static HTML page files.
 I wrote an open source macro expander program, in the Perl language.

 The source language I write my content in is HTML extended with macros.
 I call it "HTMX."
 (This means that I need to know some HTML features to create pages.)
 My translator program doesn't parse HTML or know its structure: it expands macros, and copies everything else.
 As new HTML constructs are supported by browsers, I don't have to update my translator to know about them, and I can redesign all pages by editing my include files and regenerating the static pages.
 The main translation operation is including files; the macro expander provides a few other features to simplify writing content.

 Some pages that contain lists of items are generated from a local database on my computer.
-Instead of maintaining big HTML pages, I store the raw data as SQL input files.
-My HTMX template language supports iteration of a macro expansion over every row returned by a query.
+Instead of maintaining big HTML pages, I store the data in SQL input files.
+My HTMX template language supports iteration of a macro expansion over every row returned by a query, allowing each page's template to create HTML from the data.
 This is especially useful for table data used in more than one way.
 For example, I annotate the list of contributors (from the contributors table) with the counts of documents they wrote (from the bibliography table).

 I learned how to write web pages by looking at how others did it.
 Over time, I replaced older ways of making readable pages by newer methods, when new HTML features became available in most visitors' browsers.

 I've implemented several different versions of site navigation for multicians.org.
 Initially, in 1994, the site used regular hyperlinks for navigation, because that's all I knew how to do.
 Pages and graphics were kept small because many visitors were accessing sites via slow dialup connections, and would just bail out if a site didn't come up quickly.
 By 1998, I added a set of hyperlinks in small text at the top of every page.
 About 2002, I saw sites that had drop-down menus and implemented them in JavaScript, but only on the home page because the implementation was so big and slow.
-The implementation of those menus was very complex and brittle, because I had to code around the different implementations of JavaScript and object model provided by different browsers.
+The implementation of those menus was complex and brittle, because I had to code around different browsers' implementations of JavaScript and object model.
 Several times, I had to repair the menus when new browser versions came out.
 About 2006, I found a way to provide two-level drop-down menus for the home page using CSS, with only a little JavaScript code to get around Microsoft Internet Explorer problems.
-By 2012, browsers and JavaScript code had speeded up noticeably, and many visitors had broadband connections.
-The fall 2012 implementation of menus uses better organized one-level menus on all pages on the site, implemented using the very popular JavaScript library jQuery, which handles browser differences.
+By 2012, browsers and JavaScript code had sped up noticeably, and many visitors had broadband connections.
+The fall 2012 implementation of menus uses better organized one-level menus on all pages on the site, implemented using the very popular JavaScript library jQuery, which handles browser and object model differences.

 The drop-down menus did not work well on small screens, so in 2013 I added a media query which switched the navigation to an alternative simplified menu for smartphones.
-In 2022, I redid the alternative menus to show only when requested by the visitor, and included 27 links instead of 6.
+In 2022, I redid the alternative menus to show only when requested by the visitor to save screen space, and included 27 links instead of 6 to help users find pages the wanted.

 In the late 90s I built my own site search mechanism and site indexing software.
 (I made this work for the FTP mirror of the site at the cost of extra complexity.)
-Later I eliminated this facility and set up a Google Custom Search page that also used Google's ability to index PDFs as well as HTML, and indexed the source of Multics hosted at MIT as well as my own pages.
+Later I eliminated this facility in favor of a Google Custom Search page that also used Google's ability to index PDFs as well as HTML, and indexed the source of Multics hosted at MIT as well as my own pages.
+This reduced the cost of changing the site and searched more information, although Google inserts ads into the search result and can track who searched for what.

 <meta name="viewport" content="width=device-width, initial-scale=1">

 into the HEAD section of almost every file on multicians.org, over 200 files.
-Because I was using expandfile with wrappers, and make with rsync, all I had to do was add one line to the wrapper and type make install.
+Because I was using expandfile with page template wrappers, and make with rsync, all I had to do was add one line to the wrappers and type make install.

 I monitor traffic to my site almost every day, looking for problems in the site implementation, search terms used, and visitors' paths through the site.
 I use an open source log analysis program I wrote myself, and Google Webmaster Tools occasionally.